PUBLIC ART PROJECTS & related books

 In early 2002, Outer Banks Press launched The Winged Horse Extravaganza, a public art installation celebrating the 2003 Centennial of Flight in Kitty Hawk, North Carolina.
 From May 2002 through October 2004, 99 life-size ﬁberglass horses with aluminum aircraft wings were decorated and displayed throughout the Outer Banks.
 At least a dozen more were displayed off-island.
 Sponsors (either businesses or individual families) purchased a horse, commissioned an artist to decorate it and publicly displayed it for everyone to enjoy.
 [Some examples are in the gallery below.]

-In addition to sponsoring WhoaBX, we will be publishing a large-format coffee-table book of Corolla's wild horses, with proceeds benefiting the Corolla Wild Horse Fund.
+In addition to sponsoring WhoaBX, we are publishing a large-format coffee-table book of Corolla's wild horses, with proceeds benefiting the Corolla Wild Horse Fund.
 Stay tuned for further book information, and please let us know of your interest in our projects by completing the form at the bottom of this page.
-To purchase a horse online, please go to our online store.